Leon-Bor/NEAE-CMS/README.md

 CMS is not done right now but it can already be tested.

 - Dashboard implemtation
-- Styling of the CMS
+- Lots of Styling of the CMS
-- Integrate Passport for CMS login
+- Improve some Node.js code